xdmnl/api-documentation/source/includes/_endpoints.md

   ]
 }
 ```
-Creates a new draft as a reply to a conversation.
+Creates a new draft as a reply to the **last message in the conversation**.

 If you want to create a new draft reply with attached files, please check [how to send multipart request](#send-multipart-request).